Reviews You Can Rely On

 Credit: Amber King

 In a similar vein, the Ortovox Swisswool Piz Boè is a joy to wear and move in — if its slim build fits your frame.
 Though it still has armpit seams, it also incorporates extremely stretchy (and breathable!) panels that extend back across your scapulae.
 That level of mobility is not something we see in any other jacket.
 On top of that, the Piz Boè has stretch-knit cuffs that are silky smooth and feel just fantastic on your skin.
 The Patagonia DAS Light is another very comfortable jacket, though in a different way.
-It's puffy and poofy and is somehow joyful in its slightly marshmallow-like feeling.
+It's highly lofty and is somehow joyful in its slightly marshmallow-like feeling.
 A longer torso and sleeves add to its coziness.

 insulated jacket womens - the stretchy paneling on the underarm and shoulder of the piz boe...